johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-12-28-docusaurus-image-cloudinary-remark-plugin/index.md

 hide_table_of_contents: false
 ---

 Cloudinary offers an image CDN which can improve performance of your site.
-This post details how to use it with Docusaurus.
+This post details how to get Docusaurus to use Cloudinary to serve optimised images.

 ![title image reading "Serving Docusaurus images with Cloudinary" with the Docusaurus and Cloudinary logos](title-image.png)